marionbarker/loopdocs/docs/browser/bb-update.md

     - **Can I do this on my phone?** Yes, especially after you update your *GitHub* token to `No Expiration`.
     - **Did the directions change?** Yes.
 We now recommend you select a *GitHub* Personal Access Token that never expires and supports automatic update and rebuild when that feature is released.
 It simplifies the build every 90-day process significantly.
     - **How do I set my *GitHub* `Personal Access Token` to never expire and to support the automatic rebuild feature?** See this section [Regenerate Token](#regenerate-token).
     - **What happens to my existing builds when I change my *GitHub* Personal Access Token?** Nothing.
-The <code>GH_PAT</code> only affect future builds.
-Previous build are available for the full 90 days.
+The <code>GH_PAT</code> only affects future builds.
+Previous builds are available for the full 90 days.
     - **Is there anything I have to do once a year?** Yes.
 Once a year you need to get a new `Distribution Certificate`.
 These only last one year.
 See this section [Renew Certificate](#renew-certificate)

 ## When to Update or Rebuild